Public Works FAQ

 I’m moving to Westlake and I need to set up my utility account.
 Where do I start?

-You can start by filling out this application & sending it to the Public Works Department.
+You can start by filling out this application.
 You will need to put down a deposit based upon your meter size & services at your new house.
 Your Public Works Assistant, Dianna Orender (click to send an email), can help you with how much your deposit will be.

 I’m moving out of Westlake.
 Is there anything I need to do?